David-geffroy/your-opinion/README.md

 # What is your opinion

-__What is your opinion__ est pune lateforme de modération collaborative.
+__What is your opinion__ est une plateforme de modération collaborative.

 Vous pouvez insérer un système de commentaire sur votre site avec What is your opinion.